ocaml/oasis2opam/README.md

 libraries appearing in the conditional sections are to be considered optional or mandatory.

-OPAM tags are generated from the Oasis "Categories:" field by taking the basemane of the URL.
-Thus ``Categories: http://science`` will generate the tag ``science``.
-This is sub-optimal but one has to wait for a proper description of Oasis categories.
+OPAM tags are generated from the Oasis "Tags:" field.  "clib:" tags will automatically be added with the names of the C libraries that are used in order to ease searches.

 Dependencies